Ceyhun2056/Spotify-clone/README.md

 - Spotify for design inspiration
 - Font Awesome for icons
-- Various music APIs for data access
+- Royalty-free music providers (YouTube Audio Library, Freesound, etc.)
 - Open source community for tools and libraries

 ---

-**Note**: This is a demonstration project for educational purposes.
-For production use, ensure proper licensing, API compliance, and user data protection.
+**Note**: This is a local music player for personal use.
+Always respect copyright laws and use only legally obtained or royalty-free music files.